krishaamer/green-filter-research/research/literature/fintech.md

 -   John Fullerton (2011): John Fullerton: Balance effiency with resliency so the whole system doesn’t become brittle and break.
 -   Simon Kuznets: “The welfare of a nation can scarcely be inferred from a measurement of national income as defined by GDP…Goals for ‘more’ growth should specify of what and for what.”
 -   **Kate Raworth**
--   T. Jackson (2017)
+-   Jackson, T. (2017)
 -   Bradshaw et al. (2021)

 ### Sustainable Finance {#sustainable-finance}

 -   Money connects all industries.
 People want to shop, save, invest sustainably - how to do it?

--   “Chancellor Sets Out Ambition for Future of UK Financial Services” (n.d.)
-Taxonomy of sustainable activities in the UK
+-   Anon. (n.d.a) Taxonomy of sustainable activities in the UK

 -   UNEP (2022): **UNEP has identified that if the world is to meet its climate change, biodiversity, and land degradation targets, it needs to close a \$4.1 trillion financing gap in nature by 2050.
 The stakes are higher than ever, biodiversity and nature must be at the forefront of the COP27 climate agenda.**

--   “Green Finance Institute” (2023): “We can and must channel private capital into nature-based solutions.
+-   Anon.
+(2023a): “We can and must channel private capital into nature-based solutions.
 This will require policy and regulatory support, catalytic capital and financial innovation.
 Ahead of COP27 in Egypt, Financing Nature: COP27 Special will showcase examples of where this is already happening, and discuss what we collectively must do to mobilize capital at scale” said Dr Rhian-Mari Thomas, Chief Executive Officer, GFI.

--   “Regenerative Capitalism: A New Era of Economics” (2023) “The quality of growth matters”
+-   Anon.
+(2023b) “The quality of growth matters”

 -   Trucost and TEEB for Business Coalition (2023) finds unpriced externalities (natural resources) 7.3 trillion USD per annum.